 Gradually we’re able to form new patterns of movement, have deeper and more meaningful realisations about the workings of the mind, and discover whole new facets of ourselves.
 It’s like reading a meaningful book for the second time – you’ll discover parts you missed, understand aspects of it more fully, and some parts will take on a whole new meaning altogether.

-So welcome back; whether you’re returning from holiday, relocation, career change or simply a break from your practice, come as you are and rediscover your mind, your body and your yoga.
+So welcome back, come as you are and rediscover your mind, your body and your yoga.